zeixio11/dinogame/README.md

 -python 3.12
 -pygame(the last version)
 -and download all the files in the project and put all this files in a carpet
+-you need to run it in a code editor (I run and make it in Visual Studio Code)

 please make the animations better than me